Updated June 2, 2023

 The general syntax of using StopIteration in if and else of next() method is as follows:

 class classname: def __iter__(self): … … #set of statements return self; def __next__(self): if …. #condition till the loop needs to be executed …. #set of statements that needs to be performed till the traversing needs to be done return … else raise StopIteration #it will get raised when all the values of iterator are traversed

 How StopIteration works in Python?

-- It is raised by the method next() or __next__() which is a built-in method in python to stop the iterations or to show that no more items are left to be iterated upon.
+- It is raised by the method next() or __next__(), a built-in Python method to stop the iterations or to show that no more items are left to be iterated upon.

-- We can catch the StopIteration exception by writing the code inside the try block and catching the exception using the ‘except’ keyword and printing it on screen using the ‘print’ keyword.
+- We can catch the StopIteration exception by writing the code inside the try block, catching the exception using the ‘except’ keyword, and printing it on screen using the ‘print’ keyword.

 Examples of Python StopIteration

 Stop the printing of numbers after 20 or printing numbers incrementing by 2 till 20 in the case of Iterators.

 class printNum: def __iter__(self): self.z = 2 return self def __next__(self): if self.z <= 20: #performing the action like printing the value on console till the value reaches 20 y = self.z self.z += 2 return y else: raise StopIteration #raising the StopIteration exception once the value gets increased from 20 obj = printNum() value_passed = iter(obj) for u in value_passed: print(u)